Guide to Email Design and Best Practices

 Email design encompasses far more than its aesthetic appeal or content.
 It should be consistent with the sender’s brand and resonate with the recipient at every touchpoint.

-A good email design also ensures a positive experience for the recipient, regardless of their device choices or accessibility routes.
+A good email design also ensures a positive experience for the recipient, regardless of device choices or accessibility routes.

 The best email design is something that goes unnoticed – It seems natural and immediately connects with the recipient!